 Example usage of <flexContainer>: As a specialization of <flexContainer> that includes two [customAttribute] attributes, named "temperature" (xs:float type) and "humidity"(xs:positiveInteger type) can be specified in some TS.
 The actual data types of [customAttribute] will be described both in the specification document or XSD file which are referred by the value of containerDefinition attribute.

 If a <flexContainer> resource is created with the fcinEnabled attribute present with value TRUE and at least one of the attributes maxNrOfInstances, maxByteSize or maxInstanceAge having non-zero values, then the hosting CSE shall automatically create a copy of the <flexContainer> resource in the form of a <flexContainerInstance> resource, child of the current <flexContainer> resource; and each time a <flexContainer> custom attribute is modified, a new <flexContainerInstance> child resource shall be added, which contains a copy of the <flexContainer> after update.
 In this case, virtual resources <latest> and <oldest> shall be available.
 The creation of <flexContainerInstance> ressources is controlled by the fcinEnabled attribute, following a retention policy specified by the maxNrOfInstances, maxByteSize and maxInstanceAge attributes.
 See clauses 10.2.4.16 and 10.2.4.18 for details.

+When the updateMethod attribute is set to “All customAttributes” while updating a <flexContainer> resource, the Hosting CSE shall modify the [customAttribute] attributes of the <flexConatiner> resource present in the UPDATE request primitive and remove any [customAttribute] attributes from old <flexContainer> resource representation that are not present in the UPDATE request primitive.
+When the updateMethod attribute is set to “Modified customAttributes”, the Hosting CSE shall keep the not updated [customAttribute] attributes in the new <flexContainer> representation.

 The <flexContainer> resource shall contain the child resource specified in table 9.6.35-1.